seedhartha/reone/README.md

 [![Build Status](https://travis-ci.com/seedhartha/reone.svg?branch=master)](https://travis-ci.com/seedhartha/reone)

 reone is a free and open source game engine, capable of running Star Wars: Knights of the Old Republic and its sequel, The Sith Lords.
-The project aim is to create an engine that is modern, cross-platform, extensible and very mod friendly.
+The project goal is to create an engine that is modern, portable and very extensible.

 Currently, reone has functional resource management, rendering, audio, GUI and networking subsystems – actual gameplay implementation is very limited.
 See project [gallery](https://github.com/seedhartha/reone/wiki/Gallery) and [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap) in the Wiki.

-The project author is strongly against software piracy.
-You must legally own a game to run it using reone.
+You must legally own a game to run it using reone – we do not endorse piracy.

 ## Installation